hubverse-org/hubDocs/README.md

 1. Install sphinx: `pip install sphinx`.
 2. We are using [MyST to enable Markdown](https://github.com/executablebooks/MyST-Parser/edit/master/docs/syntax/syntax.md), so you need to install myst-parser: `pip install myst-parser`.
 3. Install the theme we are using: `pip install sphinx-book-theme`.
+Documentation on theme-specific elements can be found [here](https://sphinx-book-theme.readthedocs.io/en/stable/index.html).
 4. In the `docs` folder, run `make html` to build the site locally to inspect changes.

 ## Contribution guidelines